pakastin/frzr/README.md

 ## update multiple

-    // easiest way:
+easiest way:

     items.push({title: 'Hello world'})
-    mounted2.update()
+    mounted2.update(items)

-    // ..or like this: (note though that this method replaces items, because are not strictly equal) mounted2.update([
+..or like this: (note though that this method recreates items, because are not strictly equal)

+    mounted2.update([
       {title: 'Hello you'},
       {title2: 'Hello world'}
     ])

-    // better to do this way:
+..better to do this way:

     mounted2.one('update', function (items) {
         items.push({
             title2: 'Hello world'